spirali/nelsie/docs/guide/images.md

 Formats that supports layers (SVG and OpenRaster) may control revealing a part of image in steps by naming layers.
 JPEG, PNG, and GIF image does not have any impact on steps.

-If a layer has a name that ends with `**EXPR` where `EXPR` is an expression allowed in box's `show` argument.
+If a layer has a name that ends with `**EXPR` where `EXPR` is an expression allowed in box's `show` argument, except for last/next/last+/next+ keywords.
+Keywords are not allowed in an image step definitions.
-Example: A layer with name "My layer **2-4" will be shown only steps 2-4.
+Example: A layer with name "My layer **2-4" will be shown only steps 2, 3, 4.

 ### Example